habib-chawki/social-app-front/README.md

 -  User signup and login
 -  Create and manage user profiles
+   -  Include a bio
    -  Add Basic info such as full name, address and birthday
-   -  Include a bio
    -  Specify work experience and education
-      -  Start and end dates
+      -  State start and end dates
-      -  Job title, company and description
+      -  Add job title and company
-      -  Major, school and description
+      -  Add major and school
+      -  Add descriptions when applicable
    -  Skills
       -  Technical
       -  Organizational